-11. Application Package Requirements
+10. Application Package Requirements

-As part of the complete HEWSF application, applicants will be required to submit the following through TPON:
+As part of the complete MHIP-HECS application, applicants will be required to submit the following through TPON:

-- ✓ The HEWSF Application Form which will provide information about your project proposal.
+- The MHIP-HECS Application Form which will provide information about your project proposal.
 The form also includes a Technical Schedule and Duty to Consult (DTC) Questionnaire in the appendices that need to be completed.

-- Project Map clearly identifying all components in the project description in KML format (Refer to Section 12 "Maps in KML Format" for instructions) and submitted as an attachment through TPON.
+- Project Map clearly identifying all components in the project description only in KML format (Refer to Section 12 "Project Maps in KML Format" for instructions).

-- ✓ Land use planning information related to proposed housing development (e.g., location, official plan designation and zoning for subject area, status of and information regarding any other land-use planning applications/approvals).
+- ✓ Land use planning information related to proposed housing development including a copy of the applicable official plan schedule(s) and zoning by-law map(s) with the anticipated housing development lands clearly identified.

+- Traffic Impact Study demonstrating the need for the proposed infrastructure improvements as a result of the anticipated housing development.

-- ✓ The applicant may also be required to submit additional supporting documentation based on responses provided in Section E and the Technical Schedule of the Application Form.
+- The applicant may also be required to submit additional supporting documentation based on responses provided in Section E and the Technical Schedule of the Application Form.
 This includes:

-- □ Lab results;

-- □ Advisory orders;
+- Environmental Assessment (if applicable)

-- □ Secondary Plans;
+- Secondary Plans;

-- □ Master Infrastructure Plans;
+- Master Infrastructure Plans;

-- □ Municipal Structure Inspection Form;
+- Municipal Structure Inspection Form;

-- □ Engineering Plans;
+- Engineering Plans;

+- Active Transportation Plans;

 - Design Reports; and/or

-- □ Photographs.
+- o Photographs.